diurnalist/diurnal.st/_posts/2025-03-02-the-pragmatic-open-source-contributor.md

 **They don’t think it’s part of their job.** Hopefully I’ve made a brief but decent case for the *why* this is important, both for the wider community, and for your own growth.
 Familiarity and confidence in this process empowers you to blast through technical barriers, as you might no longer be “blocked” from achieving your goals due to some underlying third-party code not supporting XYZ.

-**Their *company* think it’s part of their job, and/or does not have the necessary legal infrastructure and will.** Step 0 describes ways you can try to make the case for contributions.
+**Their *employer* think it’s part of their job, and/or does not have the necessary legal infrastructure and will.** Step 0 describes ways you can try to make the case for contributions.
 Ultimately this may still be a barrier in practice, but I think it’s worth poking at assumptions here.
 Sometimes you can be surprised by how open-minded your employer is about work like this.

-**They have been burned by non-responsive maintainers and/or worry about their timelines depending on any external parties.** Steps 1 and 2 should put you in a better position to at worst set your own expectations, and at best improve the timelines by having better relationships with folks you’re dependent on.
+**They’ve been frustrated in the past with rejected or ignored patch requests.** Steps 1 and 2 should put you in a better position to at worst set your own expectations, and at best improve the timelines by having better relationships with folks you’re dependent on.

-**They are worried about the time committment of shepherding a patch through the process.** This is the wisest objection to the whole endeavor, in my opinion.
+**They are worried about the time committment for the entire process.** This is the wisest objection to the whole endeavor, in my opinion.
 It’s hopefully clear that writing the code is a very small part of this entire process.
 Still, I do find that this gets easier the more experience you have doing it, because you know more about how to keep the ball rolling, and if you’re working within the same ecosystem, over time you should gain more trust from the maintainers, which helps greatly with future contributions.

 > Write the change you want to see in the world!